-- Introduce a novel narrative assistance with gesture control and computer animation by combining motion sensing technology to manipulate a 3D puppet; - Implement a prototype of the digital storytelling system to help young children to develop their related skills.
+- Introduce a novel narrative assistance with gesture control and computer animation by combining motionsensing technology to manipulate a 3D puppet; - Implement a prototype of the digital storytelling system to help young children to develop their related skills.

 The remainder of this paper is organized as follows.
 Section 2 makes a brief introduction on related research works.
 Section 3 presents our system design.
-Section 4 describes system implementation including the architecture, input data processing, motion control, and output.
-Experiment result and evaluation is discussed in Section 5 and Section 6 concludes the paper.
+Section 4 describes system implementation, including the architecture, input data processing, motion control, and output.
+Experimental result and evaluation are discussed in Sect.
+5, and Sect.
+7 concludes the paper.